jasonpvp/apotomo-datatable/README.md

     # By defaultathe widget will query the model on its own
     # If apotomo_datatable_datasource is defined, Apotomo::DatatableWidget.datasource will use this to populate
-    # its data collection results returned from here are encapsulated in a hash expected by jquery datatables
+    # The hash provided, which is expected to be standard search results from an ActiveRecord query, is encapsulated in a hash expected by jquery datatables

     def apotomo_datatable_datasource(filter)
       Item.find(:all,filter)
     end

-### index.html.haml
+#### view/items/index.html.haml
     %h1="Apotomo Datatable Example"

     %h2="Rendered as HTML"